History, Culture, and Views Unlike Anywhere Else, Get Off the Beaten Track With Our Full Trail Wicklow Way Tour

 At Footfalls, we offer a variety of holiday packages on the Wicklow Way to cater for all types of outdoor and fitness enthusiasts.
-This eight-day walking vacation sees you taking on the full train in just 8 days, covering 127 km / 79 miles.
+This eight-day walking vacation sees you taking on the full trail in just 8 days, covering the entire 127 km / 79 miles.

 The Full Trail Wicklow Way is a Moderate/Strenuous Walking Tour.

 Price: €698 per person sharing

 Single Supplement: +€350

 Included / Excluded

 On your first day, you will take the bus from Dublin to Bunclody, the location of your first bed and breakfast accommodation.
 Once you have booked your tour, we will supply you with all the information on bus timetables cost etc.

 Bunclody is a small town of some 2,000 inhabitants situated on the Wexford-Carlow border where the rivers Slaney and Clody meet in the valley below the Blackstairs mountains, the highest peak, Mount Leinster, 870 m / 2,610 feet high.
 You can read the full history of Bunclody on Bunclody.net.